zergiocosta/moovie/README.md

 ## [Requirements](#requirements)

-To fully run the project you must have the following installed:
+To fully run the project on both iOS and Android you must have the following installed:

 - [XCode & CocoaPods]()
 - [Android Studio]()